gbmhunter/blog/content/electronics/components/transistors/bipolar-junction-transistors-bjts/_index.md

 `\(I_{ces}\)` is the leakage from collector to emitter with the base connected to the emitter (the s stands for "shorted").
 Not commonly listed on datasheets.

+### Leakage Measurement Circuits

+The three leakage parameters are measured as shown in the following circuits.

+{{% figure src="leakage-current-diagrams.png" width="800px" caption="Circuits showing how each 1 of the three BJT leakage currents is measured." %}}

 ## Transistor Testers

 Many older handheld multimeters contain transistor testers for testing BJT transistors in the popular TO-92 through-hole package (you should see some 3 or 4 little holes on the front panel with letters similar to CBE).